 Children are never eligible to get LASIK surgery because their eyes are still developing until 18 and beyond.
 The FDA has approved LASIK for patients who are 18 and older.

 However, it is generally recommended only for people whose eyeglass prescription has remained stable for at least two years.
 The average age for getting LASIK is between 20 to 40 years old.

 The LASIK procedure is usually performed on adults whose eyes are relatively healthy.
-They do not suffer from cataracts or glaucoma.
+They do not suffer from cataracts.
 Having these pre-existing eye conditions makes them ineligible for the procedure.